ucan-wg/invocation/README.md

 {"/": {"bytes": "s0m3Byte5"}}
 ```

-This format help disambiguate type information in generical DAG-JSON tooling.
+This format help disambiguate type information in generic DAG-JSON tooling.
 However, your presentation need not be in this specific format, as long as it can be converted to and from this cleanly.
 As it is used for the signature format, DAG-CBOR is RECOMMENDED.

 ## 1.4 Signatures